Home Compare TTWO vs ZS

 Take-Two Interactive Software vs Zscaler: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Take-Two Interactive Software carrying a narrow edge on stability.
-Zscaler still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Zscaler still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Take-Two Interactive Software holds the more constructive position.
 That puts structure and market broadly in agreement — Take-Two Interactive Software's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Nasdaq 100 universe, making them directly comparable.